Skip to content

 Exclusive

-Pro Tips: If any ad is marked as exclusive it will not display any other types of ads.
-It is possible to have over one exclusive ad running at one time in which case they would rotate evenly with the other exclusive ads.
-Exclusive ads can only be sold on a Cost per Day (CPD) basis.
-The default is for one week but you can set any time frame.
+Pro Tips: If any ad is marked as exclusive, it will not display any other types of ads.
+It is possible to have more than one exclusive ad running at one time, in which case it would rotate evenly with the other exclusive ads.
+Exclusive ads can only be sold on a cost-per-day (CPD) basis.
+The default is for one week, but you can set any time frame.

 CPM campaigns

-DoubleClick for Publishers Acquisition and the New Google Ad Manager
+DoubleClick for Publisher Acquisition and the New Google Ad Manager

 Google gained DoubleClick in March 2008.
 In February 2010, Google launched DoubleClick for Publishers and DoubleClick for Publishers Small Business.
-DoubleClick for Publishers has since been replaced by Ad Manager.
+Since then, Ad Manager has taken the place of DoubleClick for Publishers.

 We recognize that the way publishers monetize their content has changed.
-With people accessing content on multiple screens, and with advertisers’ growing demand for programmatic access, publishers need to manage their businesses more and efficiently.
+With people accessing content on multiple screens and with advertisers’ growing demand for programmatic access, publishers need to manage their businesses more efficiently.

-1. It’s easy to uploads Ads inventory even graphics, videos and text.
-The Payout is also useful for publishers and advertisers.
+- It’s easy to upload ad inventory, including graphics, videos, and text.
+The payout is also useful for publishers and advertisers.

-2. Double Click for Publishers will teach you how to handle different advertising, which will make your business grow.
+- Double Click for Publishers will teach you how to handle different types of advertising, which will make your business grow.

-4. We use DoubleClick to keep our campaigns organized in on the easy-to-use dashboard.
+- We use DoubleClick to keep our campaigns organized on the easy-to-use dashboard.

-5. It’s flexible for a new user’s interface which makes it easier to be used by newbies or computer-unrelated guys for online development.
+- It’s flexible for a new user’s interface, which makes it easier to be used by newbies or computer-unrelated guys for online development.

-6. DoubleClick can handle large (and small) volumes of Ads.
+- DoubleClick can handle large (and small) volumes of ads.

-7. The quickest way to have ads supplied to our mobile app platform.
+- The quickest way to have ads supplied to our mobile app platform

-8. The app is great and simple to use.
-The system is likewise fantastic at handling several separated datasets and managing a user’s approvals for gaining access to.
+- The app is great and simple to use.
+The system is likewise fantastic at handling several separate datasets and managing a user’s approvals for gaining access to them.

-9. It is extremely easy to use for everyone and has many search options, including maps, books, images, news, and drive.
+- It is extremely easy to use for everyone and has many search options, including maps, books, images, news, and drives.

-10. It is a very versatile program – we could create ads of several sizes and make the most of HTML.
+- It is a very versatile program; we can create ads of several sizes and make the most of HTML.

 How to start a DoubleClick for Publishers Network

-How DoubleClick for Publishers delivers Ad to a webpage
+How DoubleClick for Publishers Delivers Ads to a Website

-Step #1: Create the ad unit, which are the spaces in your content where ads will be shown.
-Once you’ve created the ad unit, then DFP will create ads tags which are pieces of HTML and JavaScript code.
+Step #1: Create the ad units, which are the spaces in your content where ads will be shown.
+Once you’ve created the ad unit, DFP will create ad tags, which are pieces of HTML and JavaScript code.

-Step #2: Move the tags to your ad platforms, and when a user visits that platform, the tags identify an ad unit and place an ad into that space.
+Step #2: Move the tags to your ad platforms, and when a user visits that platform, the tags identify an ad unit and place an ad in that space.

-When users visit your web page DFP select the best ad from all of your ad campaigns and then delivers that ad or displays to your site visitors and records the data.
+When users visit your web page, DFP selects the best ad from all of your ad campaigns and then delivers that ad or displays it to your site visitors and records the data.

 The 5 Elements of DoubleClick for Publishing (Google Ad Manager) You need to know

-• Trafficking is where you create and manage ad campaigns.
-In this step, you can create orders, line items, and creative to target specific audiences.
+- Trafficking is where you create and manage ad campaigns.
+In this step, you can create orders, line items, and be creative to target specific audiences.
 You can use the specific inventory to only show ads to users in certain locations.

-• Traditional Ad Serving is a service provided for publishers to deliver their ads to web servers based on ad content determined by publishers and advertisers.
+- Traditional ad serving is a service that lets publishers deliver their ads to web servers based on the ad content that publishers and advertisers choose.

 Your Journey with DoubleClick for Publishers | Google Ad Manager